openedx/edx-toggles/docs/decisions/0003-django-setting-toggles.rst

         default=False,
     )

-It's usage can now match that of the waffle wrapping classes (e.g. WaffleFlag).
+Its usage can now match that of the waffle wrapping classes (e.g. WaffleFlag).

 Here is an example usage::